pauljpardo/food-facts/README.md

 <h2> Project Description. </h2>

-For this project I decided I wanted to make a site based on facts on different food dishes/cuisines.
+For this project I decided I wanted to make a site based on facts and history on different food dishes/cuisines.
 Having several years of experience in the restaurant industry has given me a special appreciation for different foods from different cultures.
 Watching Anthony Bourdain's show was also an influence as it showed how the dishes from specific parts of the world tell a story about who the people are and why they ate what they ate.

 <h2>API and Data Sample</h2>